 Land Use Principle 3.1, Business, Tech, and Industry: Provide reasonable locations for basic sector jobs to be located.
-Encourage the creation of an industrial mega site and pursue opportunities to bring in tech-oriented jobs.
+Encourage the creation of an industrial mega site and pursue opportunities to bring in techoriented jobs.

 Land Use Action Item 3.1.1: Enable the creation of an industrial mega site west of 8300 West.
 Ensure adequacy of land use separations between industrial and manufacturing uses and residential and mixed-use commercial areas.
-Separate heavy manufacturing and other types of manufacturing/industrial uses.
-Create commercial design standards for areas other than heavy manufacturing that will generate an attractive business area.

 Land Use Action Item 3.1.2: Provide adequate locations for an office or tech park.
-As provided in Land Use Action Item X.X.X, Commercial, because of the quiet nature of an office or tech park, this use can buffer heavier commercial or industrial uses from residential or mixed-use village areas.
+As provided in Land Use Action Item X.X.X, Commercial, because of the quiet nature of an office or tech park, this use can buffer heavier commercial or industrial uses from residential area or mixed-use village areas.